ilhamwahabi/tictactie/README.md

 ## About

-Cool tic-tac-toe game built using React (+ Flow) that utilize SVG.
+Cool tic-tac-toe game built using React that utilize SVG.

-Main purpose of this project is to learn Context (and Flow) in React.
+Main purpose of this project is to learn Context in React.

 ## Usage